We are pleased that you are considering our MSCF students for your hiring needs and we look forward to working with you!

 MSCF Resume Books:

-Click here to obtain an electronic copy of the Class of 2015 Graduating Resume Book and the 2015 MSCF Summer Internship Resume Books.
+We provide electronic copies of our resume books, including the recent Class of 2015 Graduating Resume Book and 2015 MSCF Summer Internship Resume Books.

 MSCF Student Biographies and Photos: